mindplace/wix-js-class/_posts/2017-03-29-class-seven.md

 var animal = "SeaLion";

 // API I want to use: Encyclopedia of Life API http://eol.org/api
-// I make an Ajax request specifying my animal within the URL (this URL is the address of the API)
+// I make an AJAX request specifying my animal within the URL (this URL is the address of the API)
 $.ajax({
   method: "GET",
   url: "http://eol.org/api/search/" + animal + ".json"